lucav76/Fibry/README.md

 ```

 Please consider that to compile Loom you need a "bootstrap JDK" that should be Java 12 or 13 (I guess 14 also works as Looms is already on JDK 14).
 I used Zulu 12 for my tests.
+Most likely you will need to install some packages, but *sh configure* kindly tells you the command to run.
+When you are done, you will have a new JVM at your disposal.
+Mine was on this path: **build/linux-x86_64-server-release/images/jdk/bin/java**

 More info in [Loom Wiki](https://wiki.openjdk.java.net/display/loom/Main#Main-DownloadandBuildfromSource)
 On Windows you might have to use a Virtual Machine, and I would recommend to avoid shared folders as they can be issues with symbolic links.